spkcspider/spkcspider/README.md

 ## Caveats

 Mysql works with some special settings:
-Set MYSQL_HACK = True and require mysql to use utf8 charset To unbreak tests, use 'CHARSET': 'utf8':
+Require mysql to use utf8 charset
+To unbreak tests, use 'CHARSET': 'utf8':

 ~~~~.python